The following Personal Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 See the Regulated investment advice guidance note.

-The lifetime ISA was introduced from 6 April 2017 to encourage young people to save for their
+The lifetime ISA was introduced from 6 April 2017 to encourage young people to save for their first home or their retirement.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.